Jeeaaasus/youtube-dl/README.md

     Be careful changing this!
 YouTube may feel like you are making too many requests and therefore ip banning you.

     The default `--match-filter "! is_live"` makes youtube-dl ignore live streams.

+    The default `--sponsorblock-mark all` makes youtube-dl create chapters using the [SponsorBlock API](https://sponsor.ajay.app/).

     Don't want a folder for every channel?
 Change the line with `--output` to suit your needs.